 Neural foraminal narrowing, which is the constriction of the nerve passageways in the spine, can exert pressure on spinal nerves as they attempt to receive and send signals from and to other parts of the body.
 This condition, also referred to as foraminal stenosis or spinal stenosis, can have several causes, such as illness, injury, congenital defects, poor posture, prolonged misuse and tumors, among others.

 The most common causes of foraminal narrowing are degenerative spine conditions that can develop over the course of the natural aging process.
 Every aspect of our spines, from the intervertebral discs and vertebrae to the facet joints and ligaments, can begin to deteriorate as we grow older, giving way to a variety of anatomical abnormalities, including:

 - Herniated disc

 - Bone spurs

 - Degenerative disc disease

 - And others

 If your physician has diagnosed you with neural foraminal narrowing, he or she may suggest a variety of conservative treatment methods.
-Pain medication, behavior modification, stretching, hot-cold compresses, physical therapy, and low-impact exercise have helped many patients to find relief from their symptoms.
+Pain medication, behavior modification, stretching, hot-cold compresses, physical therapy and low-impact exercise have helped many patients to find relief from their symptoms.
 In the event that you require more targeted decompression treatment and your physician suggests spine surgery, consider contacting Laser Spine Institute.
-We offer a variety of minimally invasive, outpatient procedures that have helped tens of thousands of people rediscover their lives without back and neck pain.
+We offer a variety of minimally invasive, outpatient procedures that have helped tens of thousands of people find relief from neck and back pain.
 Contact us today for more information and to receive a complimentary review of your MRI or CT scan.